system76/docs/_articles/battery.md

 disable the feature.
 -->

-#### FlexiCharger

-FlexiCharger is the implementation of charging thresholds in proprietary firmware, made available as a BIOS setting.

-To adjust the top charge, reboot the computer and enter into BIOS by holding down <kbd>F2</kbd>, and navigate to Advanced, then Advanced Chipset Control, and set Flexicharger to Enabled.
-Two new sub-menus will appear, and can be set to the user's desired percentages.
-Once configured, save and exit the BIOS.

-FlexiCharger can be disabled at any time in the BIOS, which reverts the charging profile to factory defaults.

 ## Useful Programs

 <u>TLP</u> is an excellent program for increasing battery life on all of our laptops. <u>TLP</u> is a pure command line tool with automated background tasks and does not contain a GUI.
 Its default settings are excellent for most situations and require little tuning. <u>TLP</u> will take care of most of the settings that <u>Powertop</u> autotuning would, and with less trial and error.